passingbreeze/gitlab-migrator/README.md

 ```
   -delete-existing-repos
-        whether existing repositories should be deleted before migrating (defaults to: false)
+        whether existing repositories should be deleted before migrating
   -github-domain string
         specifies the GitHub domain to use (default "github.com")
   -github-repo string